Anivishy/retrogamerevamp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In the main game users can experience 4 distinct biomes with unique ghosts and boss fights available in each, and since the maze is procedurally generated, no two playthroughs will ever quite be the same.

+&nbsp;&nbsp;&nbsp;&nbsp;As the user, you will first be met a recreation of the first level of the original pacman game

 ### **Running the Game:**

 To run the game first download the following libraries.